About ISU Extension and Outreach: Lee County

 We are committed to bringing you unbiased, research based information that will improve your quality of life.

 Some examples of our service to the community are included in our annual Stakeholder's Reports.
-To read them on your computer simply click on these links:
+To read the 2012 report on your computer simply click on the link:

 Our 2011 Points of Pride also tells how we act on that commitment.